 “This morning, we are a shepherdless flock.
 There is no one protect us from the darkness, and no one to guide us toward the light.”

 The priest paused and looked out over his congregation with a grave expression, seeming to frown at every individual in turn, before he continued.

-“Yesterday morning, former High Priest Sauris was found dead.
+“Yesterday morning, the former High Priest, Father Sauris ,was found dead.
 His name will be struck from the annals, and he will not be buried with honors, because his last act was to defy the will of the gods, and take his life with his own hands.”